The Heilmann Locomotives

 The engine of the first Heilmann: plan view.

-As stated in the article reproduced above, this engine was supposed to give 1000 hp at 600 rpm, but appears to have given only 650 hp.
+As stated in the article reproduced above, this engine was supposed to give 1000 hp at 600 rpm, but appears to have given only 650 hp on test.

-The Lentz boiler had a corrugated firebox, and a combustion chamber between the firebox and the boiler tubes.
+There is a combustion chamber between the grate and the boiler tubes.
 No superheater tubes are visible.

 A MODEL OF THE FIRST HEILMANN